By: Marilyn L. Davis

 Many content writers struggle with the balance between informative or entertaining and selling a product or service, or ending their posts with a follow-up call to action.
 However, when the mix is right, people tend to return to those sites the next time they need information.

-Strive for takeaways in your content.
 All of us will remember who gave us something useful.
-When we give readers something practical or helpful in an article, it means that they tend to view our products and services from a different perspective as well.
+When we give readers something practical or helpful in an article, it means that they tend to view our posts or services from a different perspective as well.
 They will return.

-I’m always impressed when a manufacturer of widgets can educate, entertain, and engage me with information about nuts and bolts, and frankly, if they can do that, you can too with your product.
+I’m always impressed when a manufacturer of widgets can educate, entertain, and engage me with information about nuts and bolts, and frankly, if they can do that, you can too with your posts or products.

 All-in-One: Content that Converts to Followers